Marit Kragt

 Research

 It is important to me to deliver timely and thorough research that targets policy relevant environmental issues.
-My research looks at environmental management and sustainable land use practices, and integrates biophysical science and economics.
+My research looks at farm management and adoption of sustainable land use practices, and integrates biophysical science and economics.

 I have particular interests in